sntk-76/sntk-76/README.md

 ![](https://komarev.com/ghpvc/?username=sntk-76&base=530)

-I'm a developer with a strong academic foundation and professional experience spanning Data Science, Data Engineering, Data Analysis, and Machine Learning/AI Engineering.
+I'm a developer with a strong academic foundation and professional experience spanning full stack, Data Science, Data Engineering, Data Analysis, and Machine Learning/AI Engineering.
 Holding a Bachelor's in Electrical Engineering and currently pursuing a Master's in ICT from Padova University, where I researched NLP and BERT-based models for emotion and slur detection, and a structured mobility program at Mannheim University focused on informatics and enterprise analytics.
 This dual perspective—academic rigor and practical implementation—shapes my approach to solving complex data challenges.

 With over 4 years of hands-on experience in programming, I’ve successfully contributed to projects ranging from cloud-native data pipelines to deep learning-based sentiment analysis and full stack development.
 I thrive in environments where I can combine analytical thinking with engineering rigor to deliver end-to-end solutions that drive real value.